pertusa/ap/docs/fsl.md

 At the center of metric-based few-shot learning approches is a similarity _metric_, which we will refer to as \(g_{sim}\).
 We use this similarity metric to compare how similar examples in the query set are to examples in the support set.
 After knowing how similar a query example is to each example in the support set, we can infer to which class in the support set the query example belongs to.
 Note that this is conceptually the same as performing a [nearest neighbor search](https://en.wikipedia.org/wiki/Nearest_neighbor_search).

 This similarity comparison is typically done in the embedding space of some neural net model, which we will refer to as \(f_\theta\).
-Thus, during episodic training, we train \(f_\theta\) to learn an embedding space where examples that belong to the same class are close together, and examples that belong to different classes are far apart.
+Thus, during episodic training, we train \(f_\theta\) to **learn an embedding space where examples that belong to the same class are close together, and examples that belong to different classes are far apart**.
 This embedding model is sometimes also referred to as a _backbone_ model.

 There are many different metric-based approaches to few-shot learning, and they all differ in how they define the similarity metric \(g_{sim}\), and how they use it to compare query examples to support examples as well as formulate a training objective.

 Among the most popular metric-based approaches are Prototypical Networks[@snell2017prototypical], Matching Networks[@vinyals2016matching], and Relation Networks[@sung2018relation].

-##### Example: Prototypical networks
+##### Prototypical networks

 ![Prototypical net](images/fsl/foundations/prototypical-net.png)